TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

    a^{-1} = \frac1a
 $$

-is the (unique) solution of the equation
+is the (unique) solution to the equation

 $$
    ax = 1.